Introvette/Automobile-Management/README.md

 ## Inventory microservice:

-Need front end that can do these things :
+Need front end that can do these things:

 -Show a list of manufacturers

 -Create a new manufacturer (form)

 -Show a list of vehicle models

 -Create a vehicle model page (form)

 -Show a list of automobiles in inventory

 -Create an automobile in inventory (form)

 ## Service microservice:

 create models for:

-technician
-Service
+-technician

+-Service

-automobileVO- to get info on cars
+-automobileVO- to get info on cars

-poller: need automobileVO to get data from inventory
+-poller: need automobileVO to get data from inventory views:

-views:
-Frontend:
+-Frontend:

-service list : list of appointments currently in the system
+#service list : list of appointments currently in the system

-service history : list of services on a specific vin
+#service history : list of services on a specific vin

-create service appointment (form)
+#create service appointment (form)

-create a technician (form)
+#create a technician (form)

 ## Sales microservice:

 create models for:

-Employee
-Customer
-SalesRecord
-AutomobileVO
+-Employee

+-Customer

+-SalesRecord

+-AutomobileVO

-poller: need automobileVO to get data from inventory
+-poller: need automobileVO to get data from inventory views:

-views:
-Frontend:
+-Frontend:

-Sales Record List page that lists all sales in system
+#Sales Record List page that lists all sales in system

-Sales person(based on employee number) history page
+#Sales person(based on employee number) history page

-Create a sales person (employee) (form)
+#Create a sales person (employee) (form)

-Create a sales record (form)
+#Create a sales record (form)

 Create a customer (form)